 Step 3 | Protect the House & Paint

 I did this project a quick and dirty way.
 I used leftover cardboard in my garage and held the cardboard as I sprayed different areas of the meters.

 You can absolutely take more time to tape off the back of the house to prevent any overspray from getting on the home.
 I used one can of spray paint to complete this project but it cut it close.
 I would recommend two cans to be safe and not run out.
 For a really professional finish, use a primer first.

 Once I finished painting the meter and gave it time to dry, I removed the tape from the meter.

-Of course, the meter is still visible, but it is not the first thing my eye travels to when I look at my garden grow.
+Of course, the electrical meter is still visible, but it is not the first thing my eye travels to when I look at my garden growing.
 The leftover pole next to the meter is no longer in use so we are going to remove it from the wall soon.
 As we continue to work on our backyard, we will remove old wires no longer in use and any other attachments like the metal rod next to the meter.

 The backyard at our new home we call the Cape Cottage is starting to resemble her name!
 If you enjoyed this DIY, check out our other garden DIY projects like installing a brick border for your flower bed and upcycling an old, rusted arbor.